Mirantis/k0rdent-demos/README.md

     make watch-aws-dev1
     ```

-    Example of the output of fully deployed first cluster:
+    Example of the output of fully deployed first cluster(username suffix will be present only if you specified the `USERNAME` variable at the [`General Setup`](#general-setup) step):
     ```
     NAME            READY   STATUS
-    blue-aws-dev1   True    ClusterDeployment is ready
+    blue-aws-dev1-<username>   True    ClusterDeployment is ready
     ```